 - ⅔ cup maple syrup or sugar-free liquid sweetener*

 - 1 teaspoon vanilla extract

 - 1 cup coconut flour 112g

-With your hands to roll each dough portion into a ball and then flatten to about 1/4 inch (1/2 cm) and place them on the baking sheet.
+- With your hands to roll each dough portion into a ball and place them on the baking sheet.
+Then flatten each cookie to about ¼ inch (½ cm) either with a fork, the bottom of a cup, or the ball of your hand.
 Leave about 1 inch between cookies.
 They will puff up but not spread out too much.

 Calories: 103 Carbs: 7.6 Fiber: 4.4 Sugar: 2

 for a net carb count of 3.2 per cookie